Visit the Tang

 Public Transportion

-Skidmore College is accessible from various locations in downtown Saratoga Springs via the Capital District Transit Authority’s bus route No. 452.
+Skidmore College is accessible from various locations in downtown Saratoga Springs via the Capital District Transit Authority’s FLEX on-demand service.
 More information can be found on the CDTA website.

 Anchor name: Outdoor Sculpture